ninalty/RaBET/README.md

 # RaBET

-This repository houses a Python toolbox of tools for preprocessing inputs and postprocessing outputs of the RaBET (Rangeland Brush Estimation Toolbox).
+This repository houses a Python toolbox of tools of the RaBET (Rangeland Brush Estimation Toolbox).
 To find out more about RaBET, please visit https://www.tucson.ars.ag.gov/unit/publications/PDFfiles/2271.pdf.

 ## Tools
 * RaBET_version_27 is the original code works exclusively for collection 1 level 2 Landsat images using ArcPY 2.7.